See update below. Also two new books are coming out later in the year! See full list below.

 Next, I wanted to continue the Holmes story so I'm reading book 14, The Case of the Spellbound Child.
 (It seems okay to read the books out of order, but I've since learned that a couple of these are continuations with stronger connections so I am reading A Study in Sable (#11) as well.
-It turns out this I started mistakenly reading these out of order and backwards, but it hasn't ruined the enjoyment of the stories.)
+It turns out I started mistakenly reading these out of order and backwards, but it hasn't ruined the enjoyment of the stories.)

 * 7 Home From The Sea, (Someone on Goodreads mentioned this is a part sequel to The Wizard of London, and introduces a grown-up Nan and Sarah.)
 Mari Prothero turns 16 and learns her family's fishing luck depends on each generation marrying a sea-dweller.
 (Is this based on the Greek tales of Poseidon perhaps or?)

 This, #15 and the latest in her Elemental Masters series, which reimagines classic fairy tales, centers on a retelling of the Queen of the Copper Mountain and is set in America for the first time.
 Set around Tennessee's coal mines, the story centers on a poor girl Anna May who's sent to live with her aunt, the local herbal, "witchy" woman.
 Anna May works on developing her magical powers even as she falls in love with the local stone mason, who also has caught the eye of the mysterious and magical Jolene.